Colorectal Cancer Fast Facts

 The stool might itself become narrow because of blocks in the colon and the rectal passage.

-- Blood in stool: If you don’t have piles or irritable bowel disorders, persistent blood in your stool or toilet bowl after a bowel movement is a matter of concern.
+If you don’t have piles or irritable bowel disorders, persistent blood in your stool or toilet bowl after a bowel movement requires a checkup.
 Bright red blood may indicate a cancer in the rectum or in the last part of the colon, while dark or black stool indicates a cancer higher up in the colon.
-You may notice a high amount of mucus in the stool too.
+There might be mucus too.

-Piles, IBS, and IBD Have Similar Symptoms
+Colorectal Cancer Symptoms Vs Piles, IBS, and IBD Symptoms

 Colorectal cancer might be all the more difficult to detect because it shares similar symptoms with these conditions.
 This is what makes screening for colorectal cancer so crucial after 50 and in some cases even earlier.

 - Irritable bowel syndrome (IBS) can cause diarrhea, constipation, and abdominal cramping.
 But if these are accompanied by bleeding, whether or not you have piles, you should get medical help.

 - Irritable bowel disorders, like ulcerative colitis and Crohn’s Disease, have symptoms like abdominal pain, diarrhea, and bleeding.
 Patients often complain that they haven’t been able to empty the bowel completely and feel the need to try again and again.
 These patients also suffer weight loss.
 IBD patients who have had colitis for 8 years or have 1/3 or more of their colon involved are at high risk and should screen for cancer.
 It is very difficult to differentiate between IBD and colorectal cancer on the basis of symptoms.2

 Get a colonoscopy or fecal occult blood test once you turn 50.